dfgitn4j/repl-cypher-shell/README.md

  - Use the above functinoalty with an installation of `cypher-shell` detached from the Desktop Neo4j environment or the server.
    The detached environment is how I use `repl-cypher-shell.sh.sh` day-to-day. .

-## _Is it overkill?_
+## _Is It Overkill? :eyes:_

  Maybe.
-But `repl-cypher-shell.sh` gives me a way my Cypher queries from within tools I use for coding.
+But `repl-cypher-shell.sh` offers a way to execute Cypher queries from within tools I use for coding in a REPL style workflow.
 There's also times where I wanted a REPL and controlled output environment when running `cypher-shell` from the  command line.
 You can always run `cypher-shell` from a terminal pipe output to a pager, but that is a rough REPL enviroment.
 I prefer the highlight or paste and go method, or running in a command line cycle through this workflow:

   vi or emacs to edit cypher query :point_right: save query and exit vi :point_right: run query in cypher-shell :point_right: view output in pager :point_right: return to vi  :metal:

- That's all good, but the main value of `repl-cypher-shell.sh` comes from using within editors such as _Sublime Text 3_, _VSCode_, and _Atom_, etc. to send cypher queries to an embedded terminal window to be run repeated.y.
+ That's all good, but the main value of `repl-cypher-shell.sh` comes from using within editors such as _Sublime Text 3_, _VSCode_, _Atom_, etc. to send cypher queries to an embedded terminal window to be run repeatedly.

 ## _Installation_